Pratichee31/Reddit-Projects-main/README.md

 ## 🤝 Contributing

-This pipeline is designed for strategic community engagement in dating/relationship coaching contexts.
-The scoring algorithms and AI prompts can be adapted for other domains.
+This pipeline is designed for strategic market intelligence across multiple domains.
+The scoring algorithms and AI analysis frameworks can be easily adapted for different industries by modifying the system prompt and configuration files.

 ## 📄 License

-Private project for strategic Reddit engagement analysis.
+Private project for strategic market intelligence and business analysis.